hzeller/rpi-rgb-led-matrix/README.md

 For GPIO slow-down, add the flag `--led-slowdown-gpio=2` to the invocation of the binary.

-If you have an Adafruit HAT
+If you have an Adafruit HAT or Bonnet
 ---------------------------

 Generally, if you want to connect RGB panels via an adapter instead of